 - Available in 2 GPMs for those that prefer ample water pressure

 - Simple installation; simply screw onto the current shower faucet

 - Light on pressure with restrictor

 Get the SparkPod Shower Head on Amazon, SparkPod.com, or at Walmart.

 What to Consider When Choosing the Best Rain Shower Head

-The best rain shower head revitalizes your shower routine, helps bring you to a place of relaxation, and feels like a spa in your home.
-There are some considerations you need to factor in before you purchase a rain shower, such as installation, fit, material, and more.
-Here are some factors to think about when selecting a rain shower head.
+The best rain shower head revitalizes a shower routine, helps bring you to a place of relaxation, and feels like a spa inside a home.
+While shopping, there are some considerations to factor in before purchasing a rain shower, such as installation, fit, material, and more.
+Here are a few important factors to think about when selecting a rain shower head.

 Wall-Mounted vs. Ceiling Mounted